DECEMBER 26, 2024 • INTERSTATE 10, CALIFORNIA

 Her friends describe her as someone who "made everyone around her feel so happy and loved."
 Her children's school principal said she "gave generously to our school by volunteering in her own children's classrooms, serving on our PTO Board, volunteering at nearly every event."

-On December 26, 2024 — the day after Christmas — Yui was driving her family from Tucson to California to visit friends and family.
+On December 26, 2024, the day after Christmas, Yui was driving her family from Tucson to California to visit friends and family.
 At 2:50 PM, Christian Riley Moreland crossed the median on Interstate 10 and struck their vehicle head-on.
-Her husband, seated in the passenger seat, heard her last words — "oh shit" or "what the hell?" — as she saw the car coming.
+Her husband, seated in the passenger seat, heard her last words — "what the hell?" — as she saw the car coming.

 Yui died instantly.
-Her two children survived with injuries.
+Her husband and two children survived with injuries.
 Their lives will never be the same.

 Yui Umehara-Garewal